At Shepherd Primary School we are passionate about reading and are determined that every child will leave our school being able to read.

-Every year we run a parent workshop for Phonics across the relevant key stages to provide parents with an insight to how we teach phonics at Shepherd.
+Every year we run a parent workshop for Phonics and Early Reading, to provide parents with an insight to how we teach phonics at Shepherd Primary School.

 What is Phonics?